MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-with-system-center-configuration-manager-2012R2.md

 ## Distribute the Office 365 ProPlus application to distribution points in Configuration Manager
 <a name="BKMK_Distribute"> </a>

-After you create the Office 365 ProPlus application and configure its deployment type, the next step is to copy all the files needed by the application to the appropriate [distribution points](https://go.microsoft.com/fwlink/p/?LinkId=535033) in your Configuration Manager environment.
+After you create the Microsoft 365 Apps application and configure its deployment type, the next step is to copy all the files needed by the application to the appropriate [distribution points](https://go.microsoft.com/fwlink/p/?LinkId=535033) in your Configuration Manager environment.

  **To distribute the application to distribution points**

 1. In the Configuration Manager console, choose **Software Library** > **Application Management** > **Applications**.

-2. Select the Office 365 ProPlus application, and then on the **Home** tab, in the **Deployment** group, choose ** Distribute Content**.
+2. Select the Microsoft 365 Apps application, and then on the **Home** tab, in the **Deployment** group, choose ** Distribute Content**.

 3. On the **General** page of the Distribute Content Wizard, choose **Next**, and then on the **Content** page, choose **Next**.